A Crystal Message about the Healing Properties of Red Jasper: “I am fully in touch with my creative fire, my passion, and my purpose in life.”

 Red Jasper Lore:

-Red Jasper is a form of quartz with traces of hematite, which gives it both its intense color and some interesting properties.
-While healing and other metaphysical uses go back to ancient times, writers often used the word “jasper” to refer to any opaque stone, so it isn’t always easy to be sure what mineral they mean.
+Red Jasper is a form of quartz with traces of hematite (an iron-rich mineral), which gives it both its intense color and some interesting properties.
+While healing and other uses go back to ancient times, writers often used the word “jasper” to refer to any opaque stone, so it isn’t always easy to be sure what mineral they mean.
 But generally, the brick-red form has been associated with strength and grounding.
-The Egyptians, for example, considered it the “blood of Isis” (along with Carnelian), and believed a drop-shaped red jasper pendant would give the soul the courage needed to face Osiris for one’s judgment in the next world.
+The ancient Egyptians, for example, considered it the “blood of Isis” (along with Carnelian), and believed a teardrop-shaped red jasper pendant would give the soul the courage needed to face Osiris for one’s judgment in the next world.
+For more about the “Blood of Isis” please see Nicholas Pearson’s amazing book, Stones of the Goddess (P.S.
+This is an affiliate link, meaning I may earn a small commission if you make a purchase – yay!).

 More About Jaspers: